-Overall, In this book- ‘Value investing and behavioral finance’, Parag Parikh focused on value investing and manifests that over the long term, value stocks have given best returns to its investors.
+Overall, In this book- ‘Value investing and behavioral finance’, Parag Parikh focused on value investing and manifests that over the long term, value stocks have given the best returns to their investors.

-I highly recommend the readers to read this book to get the best insights into Indian stock market.
+We highly recommend the readers read this book to get the best insights into the Indian stock market.
 And its surely worthwhile reading it.

 Grab a copy of ‘Value Investing and behavioral finance by Parag Parikh’ on Amazon here.

 That’s all.
 We hope you have liked the Value Investing and behavioral finance by Parag Parikh book review and find it useful.
 You can also read The Intelligent Investor by Benjamin Graham review and find more insights on investing ideas.

 Let us know which is your favorite book on investing in the comment section below.
 Happy investing!

 Save Upto 90% on Brokerage FeeTrade Brains' recommended top brokers to open demat and trading account in India

 Free equity & mutual fund investments | Flat ₹20 intraday and F&O trades